msmissaert/kodi-recently-added/README.md

 ### HACS Install

-1. Search for `Kodi Recently Added Component` under `Integrations` in the HACS Store tab.
+1. Search for `Kodi next up Component` under `Integrations` in the HACS Store tab.
 2. Install the card: [Upcoming Media Card](https://github.com/custom-cards/upcoming-media-card)
 3. ~~Add the code to your `configuration.yaml` using the config options below.
 [See Conifuring via YAML](#configuring-via-yaml).~~ (This is deprecated and it's recommended to add the integration via the Home Assistant Integrations if you are using >= v2.0.0.
 See [Configuring via Integrations](#configuring-via-integrations))
 4. Add the code for the card to your `ui-lovelace.yaml`, or via the lovelace dashboard.